identity-com/docs/docs/gateway-protocol/overview/overview.md

 # High-Level Motivation

 In a soon to be regulated world, dApps will need to comply with KYC/AML and other identity requirements.
 This is a huge burden for dApps to take on, and it is not in their best interest to do so.
-Hence, the gateway protocol was built.
+Hence, the Gateway Protocol was built.

 Instead, dApps should be able to rely on a third party to verify the identity of users and issue a Gateway Pass that allows the user to interact with the dApp without further verification prompts.
 This is the role of Gatekeepers.